stockphrase/no-silo/content/about/_index.md

 I'm a mildly accomplished computer nerd.

-I have two adorable little kids who never let me get a full night's sleep, but are probably the best thing that ever happened to me.
+I have two adorable little kids who never let me get a full night's sleep but are probably the best thing that ever happened to me.